A glossary of art vocabulary and definitions beginning with L.

 - Drawings of a human figure.
 Usually of nude figures so that the artist can understand how the muscles look and how light, tone and shadow reflect around the body.

-- Refers to a table made especially for working with negatives, viewing transparencies and slides, and pasting up artwork, that has a translucent top with a light shining up through it.
+Refers to a table that has a translucent top with a light shining up through it, made especially for working with negatives, viewing transparencies and slides, and pasting up artwork.

 - Refers to the similarity in appearance or character or nature between persons or things.

 - A limit placed on the number of prints produced in a particular edition, in order to create a scarcity of the print.
 Limited editions are signed and numbered by the artist.
 Once the prints in the edition have been sold out, the digital file is then destroyed by the Giclée Printmaker in order to maintain the integrity of the limited edition.
 The image will not be published again in the same form.